get-notch/frontend-code-interview/README.md

 ### Part B - Flow behavior
 Your job is to implement a flow behaviour using routes.
 Each flow step should have its own route, e.g `/everBeenHacked`.

-The user's answers should be saved between the routes in some state, so that we can send all the answers to a server at the end of the flow (we won't implement actually sending it to a server).
-When answering each step, the app should automatically go to the next step.
+When answering each step, the app should go to the next step.
 The steps order is `everBeenHacked -> instagramUserName -> isThisYou`.

-If a user answered the previous step, the answer should appear at the top of the page (refer to the Figma design to see this).
+At the end of the flow, present a page that shows all the answers (a simple `JSON.stringify` is good enough).

+On refresh, the user should be taken to the first step that they haven't filled out yet.

-Keep in mind - there's a bug in the current code relating to changing & saving the user's answers.
+Keep in mind - there are bugs and bad implementations in the current code relating to changing & saving the user's answers.
 Find it and fix it.

 After the user answers "this is me", you should display a page with the user's answers.
 No need for a design here, just a `JSON.stringify` is good enough.